by-jp/www.byjp.me/content/notes/twitter/1511973592191442944/index.md

 tags:
 - imported
 - from-twitter
+- spotify
 ---
-Every time I listen to this track I'm re-awed by the poetry of the lyrics [https://open.spotify.com/track/1zU0kAJdEPyRs4x5gkQQER?si=a60d452bd37649b2](https://open.spotify.com/track/1zU0kAJdEPyRs4x5gkQQER?si=a60d452bd37649b2)
+Every time I listen to this track I'm re-awed by the poetry of the lyrics

+{{< spotify path="/track/1zU0kAJdEPyRs4x5gkQQER" artist="Squeeze" title="Up the Junction" >}}